Preschooler Chore Chart Payday Punch Card

 Getting your preschooler to follow a chore chart doesn’t have to be hard, it can be fun!
-Check out this free printable payday punch card!
+Check out this free printable Preschooler Chore Chart Payday Punch Card!

 This payday punch card creates a pretty simple chore routine.
 He can easily see which tasks he needs to do each day, punch it himself, and see how much money he’ll make at the end of the week if he fills up the row.
 The bonus task row is for all those times I ask him to do something and he resists.
 I can say “don’t you want to earn a bonus punch?” and his eyes will light up and he’ll be so excited to listen to me!
 (A mom can dream right…?)